 Denmark's CEOs bank the most

-Denmark's CEOs are leading the field in receiving the highest gross pay levels for those in middle order jobs, although the countries with the highest basic CEO salaries are in the two struggling economies of Italy and Spain.
+leading the field in receiving the highest gross pay levels for those in middle

 There are also some signs that companies are converting bonus payments into base salary for senior staff.

-Europe’s most comprehensive review of remuneration levels has just been published by the Federation of European Employers (FedEE).
+The 12th edition of Europe’s most comprehensive review of remuneration levels has just been published by the Federation of European Employers (FedEE).

-Pay in Europe 2013 provides median pay figures for 32 job positions in 47 countries and territories ranging from the micro states of
+Pay in Europe 2013 provides median pay figures for 32 job positions in 47 countries and territories ranging from the micro states of Andorra and Liechtenstein to the continents biggest and most populous economies such as Germany and Russia.

 The figures are expressed as gross hourly rates and exclude bonus, commission, 13/14th month payments and benefits.